Therealnoq/retardlist/retards.md

 978270449303695360 : nowel, c++ client crashes on inject for being in the wrong timezone

 666607792047783952 : Itsryder, countless cases of tardism, doesnt know why he got retard role then spams all the owners dms.

+971051159852810240 : Chazed(Phase), both his clients were memeware pastes (why you would paste a 2 year old client I dont know?).
+He adamantly denied this, then threw his own friend under the bus and claimed that his friend did it, not him.
+However as evidenced by all his clients being blatantly pasted from Memeware this claim is likely a cover.